gbrrestoration/canonical-reefs/README.md

 Attempt to create a standardized geopackage file including data from:

-- `reefmod_gbr.gpkg` created from a combination of a shapefile found on Teams which provides the reef polygons and ReefMod id list CSV (see entry below).
-  - This should be updated with a known canonical copy of the GBRMPA Reef Feature dataset
 - A. Cresswell's Lookup table `GBR_reefs_lookup_table_Anna_update_2024-03-06.[csv/xlsx]`
   This is referred to as the AC lookup table.
 - `id_list_2023_03_30.csv` from ReefMod Engine 2024-01-08 (v1.0.28)